Could Hormuz make Iran rich? Military says 'Yes' — Here's what experts say

 Trump, however, said the US blockade has "allowed no money" for the regime for more than a month now.

-By throttling exports or escalating risk around the strait, the Iranian regime can drive up global energy prices and extract concessions in sanctions and diplomatic talks.
+In throttling exports or escalating risk around the strait, the Iranian regime seeks to impose economic leverage, driving up global energy prices and extracting concessions in sanctions and diplomatic talks.

-It also seeks political leverage through Hormuz.
-Disrupting a vital international artery forces global attention and can compel mediators to involve Tehran in negotiations on terms it prefers.
+By disrupting a vital international artery, it forces global attention, compels mediators to involve negotiations on terms it prefers.

 Analyses from international law and policy institutions note that attempts to impose unilateral controls over passage could violate established maritime norms and draw countries into coordinated defence initiatives.